suchokrates1/treningi/README.md

 ## Features

 - **Training schedule** – list upcoming trainings grouped by month.
 - **Volunteer sign‑up** – each training accepts up to two volunteers; duplicate bookings are prevented.
+Volunteers register and cancel using their email address.
 - **Admin panel** – password‑protected dashboard to manage coaches and trainings.
 - **Excel export** – administrators can download a spreadsheet with training data and volunteer contact details.
 - **Dark mode** – a theme toggle available for convenience.